-If you made an Independent Assessment Process (IAP) or Alternative Dispute Resolution (ADR) claim for compensation for residential school abuse, the Indian Residential Schools Settlement Agreement says that you can request a copy for yourself and save your IAP or ADR records for history, public education and research at the National Centre for Truth and Reconciliation (NCTR).
+If you made an Independent Assessment Process (IAP) or Alternative Dispute Resolution (ADR) claim for compensation for residential school abuse, the Indian Residential Schools Settlement Agreement says that you can request a copy for yourself and save your IAP or ADR records for history, public education, and research.

 You have four options for your IAP or ADR records.
 You can: